FRB$-$SRB$-$XRB: Geometric and Relativistic Beaming Constraints of Fast Radio Bursts from the Galactic Magnetar SGR J1935+2154: Results and Discussion

 \subsubsection{SRBs of a short-duration cosmological FRB}

 There have been several radio detections from SGR J1935+2154 with shorter duration than FRB 200428.
-By definition, these radio pulses cannot be SRBs associated with reference FRB-1.
-It is instead possible that they may be SRBs associated with a short-duration cosmological reference FRB, $\mathcal{F_{\nu}}=100 \text{ MJy ms}$ and $w=0.1 \text{ ms}$, as proposed in \cite{zhang_slow_2021}.
-We hereafter refer to this reference FRB as reference FRB-2.
+By definition, these radio pulses cannot be SRBs of reference FRB-1.
+It is instead possible that they may be SRBs of a different reference FRB.
+In this section we consider a short-duration cosmological reference FRB, $\mathcal{F_{\nu}}=100 \text{ MJy ms}$ and $w=0.1 \text{ ms}$ (hereafter "reference FRB-2").

-The two radio detections by Westerbork on 2020 May 24 UTC 22:19:19 and 22:19:21 may both be SRBs of reference FRB-2 if the FRB has a narrow Gaussian spectrum, $\delta\nu/\nu=0.80$ and $\delta\nu/\nu=0.27$, respectively.
-The CHIME detection on 2020 October 8 may be an SRB of reference FRB-2 if the FRB has a very narrow Gaussian spectrum, $\delta\nu/\nu=0.068$.
-Since one would expect that the FRB spectral shape is generally consistent between a population of FRBs from the same source, the disparity in this set is attributed to intrinsic effects not investigated in this work.
-Although not statistically justified, the mean spectral width of reference FRB-2 required by these SRBs, $\delta\nu/\nu=0.38$, is roughly consistent with the characteristic spectral width of FRB 200428, $\delta\nu/\nu=0.278$ (Appendix~\ref{appx:spectral_width}).
-Also, the required spectral width of reference FRB-2 is also roughly consistent with the spectral width of reference FRB-1 required by the FAST SRB, $\delta\nu/\nu=0.36$.
+The two radio detections by Westerbork on 2020 May 24 UTC 22:19:19 and 22:19:21 may both be SRBs of reference FRB-2 if the FRBs have narrow Gaussian spectra, $\delta\nu/\nu=0.80$ and $\delta\nu/\nu=0.27$, respectively.
+The CHIME detection on 2020 October 8 may be an SRB of reference FRB-2 if the FRB has a narrower Gaussian spectrum, $\delta\nu/\nu=0.068$.
+The CHIME detection on 2022 October 14 may be an SRB of reference FRB-2 if the FRB has a power-law spectrum, $\alpha=-0.8$.
+These SRBs are listed in Table~\ref{tab:frb_srb}.

+As with reference FRB-1, we again distinguish between SRBs based on the required spectral shape of reference FRB-2.
+The three radio detections in 2020 all require that reference FRB-2 has a narrow Gaussian spectrum.
+We note without statistical justification that the mean spectral width of reference FRB-2 required by these SRBs, $\delta\nu/\nu=0.38$, is roughly consistent with the characteristic spectral width of FRB 200428 itself, $\delta\nu/\nu=0.278$ (Appendix~\ref{appx:spectral_width}), as well as the average spectral width of reference FRB-1 required by the SRBs detected by FAST and Yunnan Observatory, $\delta\nu/\nu=0.26$.
+The power-law SRB detected by CHIME on 2022 October 14 is thus distinguished from the three Gaussian SRBs detected in 2020, as in the case of the BSA/LPI burst and reference FRB-1.